Product Marketing Manager

 Gnosis Builders focused on growing adoption across the Gnosis ecosystem, targeting developers, validators and early-stage founders.
 The technology was strong but required clearer positioning and structured participation pathways to convert awareness into real network growth.

-The challenge was turning fragmented community activity into measurable adoption.
+The challenge was turning fragmented community activity into measurable adoption, and building distribution infrastructure that didn't exist yet.

 What I Did